shidhincr/codepainter/README.md

   - node gitdiff.js
 ```

-Violà!
+Violï¿½!
 Travis should now fail if code does not comply with your organization's
 style guide.